pavelkim/check_certificates/README.md

 # Application examples

 ## Monitoring in Cron

+_NOTE_: Take a look into the Docker application examples with recurrent checks support built-in.

 The following example of a crontab will provide you with email notfications in 14 days prior to SSL certificate expiration (or in case of other errors).
 Before that you'll receive no emails.
 Keep in mind that you'll need to have your Cron and MTA configured properly.